 In the midst of a potentially severe respiratory season, it would be ill-advised to make changes that are not supported by clear evidence.
 Last influenza (flu) season, 289 US children died from influenza—the highest number in more than a decade.
 Respiratory syncytial virus (RSV) remains the leading cause of hospitalization among US infants.

-Based on the best available scientific, we strongly urge continued recommendation of annual influenza vaccination for everyone age 6 months and older, as well as protection against RSV for all infants whose mothers did not receive an RSV vaccine during pregnancy.
+Based on the best available scientific evidence, we strongly urge continued recommendation of annual influenza vaccination for everyone age 6 months and older, as well as protection against RSV for all infants whose mothers did not receive an RSV vaccine during pregnancy.

 Adopting an immunization schedule designed for another country—without accounting for the distinct epidemiology and risk profile of the United States—could place US children at increased risk for serious, preventable diseases.